dan-kc/dotfiles/README.md

 Make sure to complete the installation steps mentioned in the guide to set up yabai correctly.

-## Contributing

-If you find any issues or have suggestions for improving my dotfiles, feel free to open an issue or submit a pull request.
-I'm always open to new ideas and improvements!

 ## Acknowledgements

 I've drawn inspiration and learned from various sources while creating my dotfiles, in particular from: